emoRaivis/MacMorpheus/README.md

 # MacMorpheus

+## What is this?
-3D 180/360 video player for macOS and PSVR
+3D 180/360 video player for macOS for PSVR with head tracking.

 Demo: https://youtu.be/qXFqAeZr4NM